rakesh-verma-16/quikchex-attendancemark/README.md

 *The Script will launch a chrome instance and would log you into your quikchex portal and Mark attendance for you.*

 **Feel free to Star and open any issues in case of any unexpected response.**

+> PS: Add it to your bash profile for faster attendance marking.